datacentricdesign/iob22/computational-thinking/04-generative-art/step3-server.md

 # Task 3.2 Serve Drawing with Parameters

-The next step is to make the HTTP route reusable for a larger set of requests.
-We want to map information from the URL into argumments for the function make_drawing_radial_lines().
-Flask has a convenient way to do mapping.
+The next step is to make the HTTP route reusable for more requests.
+We want to map information from the URL into arguments for the function make_drawing_radial_lines().
+Flask has a convenient way to do the mapping.
 We can specify the parameters in the URL, wrapped between lower than `<` and greater than `>` signs.
 Then, we add these parameters to the connected function.

 #### Serving Custom Radial Lines Algorithm